What is a Wireframe? A Guide to Wireframing a Website or App

 Start by determining the hierarchy of your content using blocks and grids.
-Don’t focus on the content itself, just how its presented.
+Don’t focus on the content itself, just how it’s presented.
 In terms of layout, the mobile-first approach works because it allows you to prioritize only the essentials and scale up as needed.
-In Framer, any screen you set up will responsively adapt across all devices, even while retaining their structure.
+In Framer, any screen you set up will responsively adapt across all devices, always retaining their layout and structure.

 2. Determine information hierarchy

 Next, think about the order of information that you would like to present to your visitors, from top to bottom, left to right.
 Designate where individual links, buttons and icons will go, as well as user flows.
-Keep your wireframe intentionally bare bones, but with enough visual hierachy to generate constructive feedback.
-In Framer, you can hit CMD+C to copy and share selected screens in Slack for feedback.
+Keep your wireframe intentionally bare bones, but with enough visual hierarchy to generate constructive feedback.

 3. Fine-tune flows and details